Blog posts

 cocoa from farm to cup

-Cocoa is a basic staple of the Colombian diet – as a hot drink consumed in the morning.
-Based on ancestral processes, it is relatively easy to make and requires less processing from field to table than the sweet chocolate, or even the fine powdered cocoa which we are used to in the US/Canada and Europe.
+Cocoa is a staple in the Colombian diet, often enjoyed as a hot drink in the morning.
+Rooted in ancestral traditions, this traditional cocoa requires minimal processing from field to table, making it simpler than the sweet chocolate or finely powdered cocoa commonly found in the US, Canada, and Europe.

 Scientific Name: Theobroma cacao